Thanks for stopping by. You are currently logged in as a Guest

 left and another, and outside ace.

-Assist with left and another; dependent
+Assist with left and another; dependent upon the score,

 two trumps and two aces.

 ace and another, and outside ace; dependent upon score; always, however, if right is turned.

 two medium trumps, and one suit of three, headed by the ace, dependent upon the score.